googleapis/google-auth-library-python/docs/user-guide.rst

 did not generate with the gcloud CLI unless you verify that the URL fields point to a googleapis.com domain.

+.. _impersonation:

 Impersonated credentials
 ++++++++++++++++++++++++

-Impersonated Credentials allows one set of credentials issued to a user or service account to impersonate another.
+Impersonated Credentials allows one set of credentials issued to a user or service account to impersonate a service account.
+Impersonation is the preferred way of using service account for local development over downloading the service account key.
 The source credentials must be granted the "Service Account Token Creator" IAM role. ::

     from google.auth import impersonated_credentials